Cloud-CV/EvalAI/docs/source/challenge_creation.md

     * **max_submissions_per_day**: Positive integer which tells the maximum number of submissions per day to a challenge phase.

-    * **max_submissions**: Positive integer that decides the overall maximum number of submissions that can be done to a challenge phase.
+    * **max_submissions**: a Positive integer that decides the overall maximum number of submissions that can be done to a challenge phase.

 * **dataset_splits**:

-  A dataset in EvalAI is the main entity on which an AI challenge is based on.
-Participants are expected to make submissions corresponding to different splits of the corresponding dataset.
-A dataset is generally divided into different parts and each part is called dataset split.
-Generally, a dataset has three different splits:
+  Many of the AI challenges are based on static datasets.
+A dataset related to a challenge generally has 3 dataset splits:

   1. Training set
   2. Validation set
   3. Test set

+  While creating splits for a challenge, you can have any number of splits where you can use some splits for checking if some participant team is cheating or not by doing some extra analysis on that split.
+The possibilities are endless.

+  A dataset split has the following subfields:

   * **id**: Unique integer identifier for the dataset split

   * **name**: Name of the dataset split (it must be unique for every dataset split)

   * **codename**: Codename of dataset split.
 Note that the codename of a dataset split is used to map the results returned by the evaluation script to a particular dataset split in EvalAI's database.
 Please make sure that no two dataset splits have the same codename.
 Again, make sure that the dataset split's codename match with what is in the evaluation script provided by the challenge host.

 * **challenge_phase_splits**: